Merabu/UFOs/README.md

-4.	## Summary:
+## Summary:

-5.
+### In a summary statement, describe one drawback of this new design and two recommendations for further development.
-6. In a summary statement, describe one drawback of this new design and two recommendations for further development.
+Some users may exprience furstration because the criteria for filteration are case sentitive. if we didnt know the data it would be difficukt to set the filters, in case I would set a list of seach for each criteria using a dropdrown and will accommadate all the filter entries